foongminwong/Hands-On-GPU-Programming-with-Python-and-CUDA/README.md

 # Hands-On GPU Programming with Python and CUDA - Notes
 <a href="https://www.packtpub.com/application-development/hands-gpu-programming-python-and-cuda?utm_source=github&utm_medium=repository&utm_campaign=9781788993913 "></a>

 This is the forked code repository for [Hands-On GPU Programming with Python and CUDA](https://www.packtpub.com/application-development/hands-gpu-programming-python-and-cuda?utm_source=github&utm_medium=repository&utm_campaign=9781788993913 ), published by Packt.

+Below contains notes, keypoints taken from the book and notebooks (.ipynb) created for learning purposes, feel free to check out 📖

 ### Chapter 01: Why GPU Programming?
 Technical requirements, Parallelization and Amdahl's Law, Code Profiling
 -  CUDA (Pronunciation: coo-duh), a framework for general-purpose GPU (GPGPU) programming from NVIDIA